phhgsi/android_device_oneplus_CPH2381/README.md

 Device configuration for OnePlus Nord CE 2 Lite 5G
 =========================================

-The OnePlus Nord CE 2 Lite 5G (codenamed _"CPH2381"_) is a mid range smartphone from Oneplus.
+The OnePlus Nord CE 2 Lite 5G (codenamed _"rasgulla"_) is a mid range smartphone from Oneplus.

 OnePlus Nord CE 2 Lite 5G was announced and released in April 2022.